htw-imi/INFO3-Aufgabe-1/installingRailsOnUbuntu.md

 rvm 1.23.8 (stable) by Wayne E. Seguin <wayneeseguin@gmail.com>, Michal Papis <mpapis@gmail.com> [https://rvm.io/]

-Now you can install your desired rvm version, for example:

-xyz@ubuntu:~$ rvm get stable

 Now you can install Ruby:

+xyz@ubuntu:~$ rvm list known

+to see a list of known ruby versions.
+Choose one, you can copy it and paste it in the next step:

+xyz@ubuntu:~$ rvm install [your-desired-ruby-version]

 Next, we just make sure that the gem packet manager is up to date: